 JSR 392, Java SE 17

 JSR 393, Java SE 18

 JSR 394, Java SE 19

 JSR 269, Pluggable Annotation Processing API

-JSR 355, JCP Executive Committee Merge, completed its work and went final on 22 August 2012.
+JSR 355, JCP Executive Committee Merge, completed its work and went final in 2012.

 There is a transparency sub-project introduced as part of the Adopt-a-JSR program.
 We need JUGs or individuals to do transparency checks or audits on JSRs.

 Following the upgrade to the JCP 2.8 Program, the Program Office has made available the following materials for Spec Leads on the Multimedia page of jcp.org:

 - Adopt-a-JSR for Spec Leads (February 2013 call)

 - JCP 2.9 and Transparency (November 2012 call)